electron/website/docs/latest/tutorial/debugging-vscode.md

----
-title: "Debugging in VSCode"
-description: "This guide goes over how to set up VSCode debugging for both your own Electron project as well as the native Electron codebase."
-slug: debugging-vscode
-hide_title: false
----

 # Debugging in VSCode

 This guide goes over how to set up VSCode debugging for both your own Electron project as well as the native Electron codebase.